Domestic Helper Employment Contract and Main Regulations in Hong Kong

 If you have moved, you need to update the address on the domestic helper employment contract.
 You should complete the form “Revised Schedule of Accommodation and Domestic Duties” (ID407G) and submit it to the Immigration Department.
 If you are moving to a flat in a housing estate run by the Housing Department/Hong Kong Housing Society, you need to produce a letter of consent from the Housing Department/Hong Kong Housing Society granting permission for your domestic helper to reside in the premises and a copy of the tenancy agreement.

 Renewing employment contract

-Sometimes you need to apply for two visas, one for entry and the other for extension of stay if you wish to renew the employment contract of the same domestic worker.
+Sometimes you need to apply for 2 visas, 1 for entry and the other for extension of stay if you wish to renew the employment contract of the same domestic worker.
 It is because according to the employment contract, your worker is entitled to a home leave after the two-year contract is completed.
 The entry visa is applicable in all times if you wish to renew your domestic worker’s contract, but only when you cannot immediately give your domestic helper her vacation leave would you need to apply for the extension of stay visa.

 Termination of domestic helper employment contract

 Both you and your domestic helper can terminate the contract by giving not less than 1 month’s notice in writing or by paying 1 month’s wages to the other party.
 Within 7 days of termination, you should notify the Foreign Domestic Helpers Section of the Immigration Department in writing of the termination.

 Other than that, you and the helper need to work together to settle all the outstanding wages, holidays, severance payment, long service payment etc.